jastylr/frontend-nanodegree-resume/README.md

 This resume started out as a project for the Udacity Front-end Web Development Nanodegree program.
 The content of the resume is populated using JavaScript Object Notation (JSON) and various display functions to handle each section of the page.

-I eventually added Boostrap to the site to provide a responsive, grid layout and I also used the JQuery Featherlight plugin to provide lightbox capabilities to the individual Project sections.
+The site uses:

+- **Bootstrap to provide a responsive grid** (http://getbootstrap.com)
+- **Lightbox functionality provided by the Featherlight JQuery plugin** (noelboss.github.io/featherlight/)
+- **Smooth scrolling via the JQuery singlePageNav plugin** (https://github.com/ChrisWojcik/single-page-nav)

 ### Link to live version: